Patient safety: Mandatory reporting

+Denmark

-Denmark The Danish Act on Patient Safety passed Parliament in June 2003, and on January 1, 2004, Denmark became the first country to introduce nationwide mandatory reporting.
-The Act obligates frontline personnel to report adverse events to a national reporting system.
+The Danish Act on Patient Safety passed Parliament in June 2003.
+On January 1, 2004, Denmark became the first country to introduce nationwide mandatory reporting.
+The Act obligates front line personnel to report adverse events to a national reporting system.
 Hospital owners are obligated to act on the reports and the National Board of Health is obligated to communicate the learning nationally.
-The reporting system is intended purely for learning and frontline personnel cannot experience sanctions for reporting.
-This is stated in Section 6 of the Danish Act on Patient Safety (as of January 1, 2007: Section 201 of the Danish Health Act): "A frontline person who reports an adverse event cannot as a result of that report be subjected to investigation or disciplinary action from the employer, the Board of Health or the Court of Justice."
-The reporting system and the Danish Patient Safety Database is described in further detail in a National Board of Health publication.
+The reporting system is intended purely for learning and front line personnel cannot experience sanctions for reporting.
+This is stated in Section 6 of the Danish Act on Patient Safety (as of January 1, 2007: Section 201 of the Danish Health Act): "A front line person who reports an adverse event cannot as a result of that report be subjected to investigation or disciplinary action from the employer, the Board of Health or the Court of Justice."
+The reporting system and the Danish Patient Safety Database are described in further detail in a National Board of Health publication.